-Federal Tax-Exemption
+Federal Tax Exemption

-At the time of sale of the 2009E Bonds, the Commonwealth will determine whether to issue the 2009E-1 Bonds and 2009E-2 Bonds as tax-exempt bonds or as Build America Bonds authorized by ARRA.
-If either the 2009E-1 Bonds or the 2009E-2 Bonds or both are issued as tax-exempt bonds, the information contained under this caption, "Federal Tax-Exemption" shall be applicable to such series of Bonds.
+The Authority is issuing the 2009F-1 Bonds as tax-exempt bonds.
+At the time of sale of the 2009F-2 Bonds, the Authority will determine whether to issue the 2009F-2 Bonds as tax-exempt bonds or as Build America Bonds authorized by the Recovery Act.
+If the 2009F-2 Bonds are issued as tax-exempt bonds (if so issued together with the 2009F-1 Bonds, the "Tax-Exempt Bonds"), the information contained under this caption "Federal Tax-Exemption" also shall be applicable to such 2009F-2 Bonds.